rbunge-nsc/hello-world/CONTRIBUTING.md

 # Welcome!

 Welcome to Hello, World!
-This is an open source project for students in IT 115.
-The goal of the project is to make a bunch of web application code so we can all practice managing this code on GitHub.
+Group 2

-## Environment Details
+##

 Part of the class is to explore different development enviroments.
 This repository will be for code contributions from all class members.
 The class is divided into groups.
 There is a directory for group.
 Each student should only contribute code to the directory for his/her group.
 The GitHub security model allows each contributor access